doleron/esp8266-1-channel-relay-board-with-mqtt/README.md

 ## Coding the MQTT subscriber

-The complete code can be found here in this repository.
-Anyway, the main points are:
+Complete code can be found here in this repository.
+Anyway, the main points are explained for your convenience:

 ### Use the right headers